twelvelabs-io/twelvelabs-python/README.md

 This section provides a guide on how to use the SDK to create an index, upload a video, and perform a search request.
 ### Create an Index

-To create an index using the SDK, use the example code below, replacing `example_index` with the desired name for your index:
+To create an index, use the example code below, replacing `example_index` with the desired name for your index:

 ```Python
 print("Creating a new index named 'example_index' with default options")